rclone/rclone/docs/content/flags.md

       --s3-disable-checksum                                 Don't store MD5 checksum with object metadata --s3-disable-http2                                    Disable usage of http2 for S3 backends
       --s3-download-url string                              Custom endpoint for downloads
-      --s3-encoding MultiEncoder                            The encoding for the backend (default Slash,InvalidUtf8,Dot) --s3-endpoint string                                  Endpoint for S3 API
+      --s3-encoding Encoding                                The encoding for the backend (default Slash,InvalidUtf8,Dot) --s3-endpoint string                                  Endpoint for S3 API
       --s3-env-auth                                         Get AWS credentials from runtime (environment variables or EC2/ECS meta data if no env vars)
       --s3-force-path-style                                 If true use path style access if false use virtual hosted style (default true)